buu342/buu342.me/blog/projects/markdown/SGIIndySleeper.md

 * Due to the lack of rivets on the left side tab, there's a small gap between the two walls.
 Again, I should look into welding those.
 Next time, I should have the tabs riveted to the back face (similar to the front face), but just having a section cut out to fit the PSU + GPU.
 * The side I/O is a [milimeter too much to the bottom](images/SGIIndySleeper/SideIO.jpg), making it useless.
 I'm not sure where I went wrong in my measurements, but I know I didn't test the side I/O in my cardboard model.
 Basically I was stupid.
 I wasn't planning on populating those just yet anyway, but looks like I'll need to do some grinding to fix that...

+If you want my CAD files, then feel free to grab them from [here](downloads/SGIIndyCAD.zip).

 The end!

 <p align="center">